 There are typically two parts to an engine air permit, which include:

 CARB’s Air Toxics Control Measure for Stationary Compression-Ignition Engines (ATCM) sets forth the emissions standards and operational requirements for stationary generator diesel engines at the state level.
 Most air districts follow the state’s ATCM emissions standards, which require stationary diesel engines comply with the following:

 Due to the need to reduce regional diesel engine emissions, several air districts are now requiring Tier 4F certification or compliance for engines rated 1,000 bhp or greater, including:

 Other air districts are currently considering changes to their emissions requirements:

-Energy Systems can provide information and guidance on the latest regulatory developments to ensure that your equipment can secure an air permit.
+Energy Systems can provide information and guidance on the latest regulatory developments to ensure that your generator equipment can secure an air quality permit according to the Clean Air Act and air permitting in California.
 We are also able to provide Tier 4F solutions and emissions controls technology evaluations to help you determine the best solution for your project.

-Energy Systems is a leading distributor of power generation systems with a well-established reputation of excellence in the industry for exceptional sales, service, training and rentals for our customers.
+Energy Systems is a leading distributor of Generac power and industrial generator systems, along with custom home and commercial solutions with an excellent reputation in the industry for exceptional sales, service, training and rentals.

 7100 Longe St, #300